davegardner/tyc4/README.md

 The image is defined in `_includes/layouts/index.njk`.

-### Post Hero
+### Post Hero (also called Featured Images)

-This is in `_includes/layouts/times.njk` and corresponding places and about templates.
+Post hero images are specified as part of a Post.
+TYC Times, About and Places all provide for hero optional images.
+The image generation is handled by the following templates:

+- `_includes/layouts/times.njk`
+- `_includes/layouts/about.njk`
+- `_includes/layouts/places.njk`

 Post Hero images are optional.

 ### Embedded Images